bumbleblue/womeninblack/pages/video.md

 show_meta: false
 title: "Videos"
 subheadline: "WIB on Youtube"
-teaser: "Here are some recordings of our performances!"
+teaser: "Here are some snippets of our performances!"
 permalink: /media/video/

-iframe: "<iframe width='970' height='546' src='//www.youtube.com/embed/WoHxoz_0ykI' frameborder='0' allowfullscreen></iframe>"
+iframe: "<iframe width='970' height='546' src='//www.youtube.com/embed/8NRIcodFHSQ' frameborder='0' allowfullscreen></iframe>"
 #
 # These video settings are totally optional.
 It's only purpose
 # is SEO, so that videos show up in Google hopefully with a